 - Then other major online listings like Yelp, Facebook, Bing, Apple Maps, YP, etc.)

 These sites are the most important.
-If you fix your NAP+W in these places, the fixes will make their way to most of the other sites on the Internet.
+If you fix your NAP+W in these places, the local search ranking fixes will make their way to most of the other sites on the Internet.
 You can update most of these locations yourself or use a paid service to do it for you.
 But be patient, it may take several months for your updates to be fully reflected throughout the Internet.